Ihor Sahach

-Ihor Sahach (Ігор Михайлович Сагач) (born 19 May 1956, Kiev, Ukrainian SSR, Soviet Union) is a Ukrainian diplomat.
-Ambassador Extraordinary and Plenipotentiary of Ukraine.
+Ihor Mychaiylovych Sahach (Ігор Михайлович Сагач) (born 19 May 1956) is a Ukrainian diplomat.

 Education

 Ihor Sahach graduated from Taras Shevchenko National University of Kyiv in 1978.

 Career

 In 1978-1981 - he was specialist Counsellor for Economic Affairs of the Soviet Embassy in Ethiopia.

 In 1982-1987 - he was junior researcher, senior laboratory Kiev Trade and Economic Institute.

 In 1987-1993 - he was the 3rd secretary, 2nd secretary, 1st secretary of the Ministry of Foreign Affairs of Ukraine.

 In 1993-1994 - Head of Department of Nordic and Baltic Ministry of Foreign Affairs of Ukraine.

 From May 1994 to July 1997 - Charge d'Affaires of Ukraine in the Kingdom of Sweden, Counsellor of the Embassy of Ukraine in Finland.

 In 1997-1998 - Deputy Head of European and transatlantic integration of the Ministry of Foreign Affairs of Ukraine.

 In 1998-2001 - Deputy Chairman of the Foundation for Local Self-Government of Ukraine on international issues.

 From 2001 - he was head of the United Nations and other International Organizations, Ministry of Foreign Affairs of Ukraine.

 25 August 2004 - 15 January 2008 - Ambassador Extraordinary and Plenipotentiary of Ukraine in Norway.

 On 15 January 2008 - 12 May 2010 - he was head of Mission of Ukraine to NATO.

 On 19 March 2015 he was appointed ambassador of Ukraine in the Kingdom of Sweden.